Bone Broth for your pet

 Dogs live in a dangerous world – full of bacteria, viruses, toxins, and other elements that can make them sick if they enter the body.
 To prevent this, the dog is protected externally by the skin barrier and internally by the gut barrier.
 The skin and gut are potential entry points for foreign particles and microorganisms.
 Just as the skin can be damaged and become permeable to potentially harmful substances/organisms, the gut barrier can also develop "holes" and provide a direct route for foreign particles into the dog's bloodstream.
 The condition where the gut barrier has holes is also known as "leaky gut."
 "Leaky gut" can have many different consequences, including immune reactions such as allergies and food sensitivities, inflammation throughout the body, gastrointestinal diseases, skin diseases, a weakened immune system, and behavioral changes.
 The list is long and clearly shows how important an intact gut barrier is.

-One of the causes of "leaky gut" is a deficiency of the amino acid glutamine , which is one of the main nutrients for maintaining the gut barrier.
-And glutamine is precisely one of the amino acids in the protein collagen .
-Supplying the dog with glutamine through the diet, for example in the form of bone broth for cat and dog , can therefore reduce the permeability of the gut wall to unwanted foreign particles and thus prevent the above-mentioned harmful consequences.
+One of the causes of “leaky gut” is a deficiency in the amino acid glutamine, which is one of the main nutrients responsible for maintaining the intestinal barrier.
+And glutamine is precisely one of the amino acids found in the protein collagen.
+Providing the dog with glutamine through the diet, for example in the form of bone broth, can therefore reduce the permeability of the intestinal wall to unwanted foreign particles and thereby prevent the above-mentioned harmful health consequences.
 However, it is not only glutamine that can have a positive effect on gut health.
-A study with mice suffering from colitis, a chronic intestinal inflammation, showed that the amino acids glycine and prolyl-hydroxyproline given orally can have an anti-inflammatory effect on the intestines.
-Both amino acids are major components of collagen .
+A study with mice suffering from colitis, a chronic inflammation of the intestines, showed that the amino acids glycine and prolyl-hydroxyproline, when administered orally, can have an anti-inflammatory effect on the intestines.
+Both amino acids are major components of collagen.

-The amino acid arginine , which is also a component of collagen , can also have an anti-inflammatory effect.
-A scientific study with mice suffering from asthma showed that arginine , given orally, had an anti-inflammatory effect on the airways and reduced symptoms of asthma.
-Another study with rats suggests that arginine may have an anti-inflammatory effect in overweight individuals suffering from obesity-related inflammatory conditions.
+The amino acid arginine, which is also a component of collagen, may likewise have an anti-inflammatory effect.
+A scientific study with mice suffering from asthma showed that arginine, given orally, had an anti-inflammatory effect on the airways and reduced the symptoms of the asthma condition.
+Another study with rats suggests that arginine may have an anti-inflammatory effect in overweight individuals who suffer from obesity-related inflammatory conditions.

-Bone broth for your pet has the potential to do much more than – thanks to its great taste – camouflage various supplements and encourage picky dogs to eat enough food.
-Therefore, bone broth for your pet is highly relevant as a regular supplement to your dog's diet.
+Bone broth has the potential to do much more than – thanks to its good taste – camouflage various supplements and encourage picky dogs to consume sufficient amounts of food.
+This is why bone broth has its justification as a regular supplement to a dog’s diet.